gpric024/ConcentrateML/README.md

 # ConcentrateML
-## Status: :construction: In development.
-Hopefully I will have a first version available in February 2022.
+## Project Status: :construction: (In development, hopefully I will have a first version available in February 2022.)
 ## Project Derscription:
 This is a personal project in which I am using object detection to help students concentrate during their online classes.
 The goal is for the model to recognize when a student is distracted (i.e. goes on their phone) during class.